1Hive/redemptions-app/README.md

 ## How to run Redemptions locally

 First make sure that you have node, npm, and the Aragon CLI installed and working.
 Instructions on how to set that up can be found [here](https://hack.aragon.org/docs/cli-intro.html).
+You'll also need to have [Metamask](https://metamask.io) or some kind of web wallet enabled to sign transactions in the browser.

 Git clone this repo.